 Estimate How Much Hardwood Lumber You Need for Your Project

 Some may argue that such tactics may jeopardize the quality of your project.
-However, great woodworkers will always find a strategic way to use their available resources.
+However, skilled woodworkers will always find a strategic way to make the most of their available resources.

 Units of Measurement to Know

 If you survey the local market or any sawmill near your place, you will notice that hardwood is sold via board foot (BF) metric.
 You may not know, but many retailers round off these measurements when they hit the store.

 Because of this, the costs may increase significantly, especially if you’re buying in bulk.
 I recommend having your calculator with you to ensure accuracy in pricing.